Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Rules/SF1E/Combat Mechanics/Bonus  Penalties.md

 # Bonus & Penalties

-Throughout the course of her adventures, a character often comes under the effects of conditions, circumstances, magic, technology, or other factors that provide her with bonuses or penalties to certain game statistics, such as her [[Armor]] Class (AC), attack rolls, or [[Saving Throws]].
+Throughout the course of her adventures, a character often comes under the effects of conditions, circumstances, magic, technology, or other factors that provide her with bonuses or penalties to certain game statistics, such as her [[Armor]] Class (AC), attack rolls, or [[Combat Mechanics#Saving Throws|Saving Throws]].
 The situations that can grant bonuses or impose penalties in Starfinder are practically limitless, but bonuses and penalties all function using the rules described in this section.

 While it’s always a good idea to keep track of all bonuses and penalties affecting your character at any given time, such tracking is particularly important during combat.
 After all, that +1 morale bonus to attack rolls from the [[Envoy]]’s get ’em improvisation might mean the difference between either landing the blow that fells a security robot or allowing it to remain standing (and subsequently take out a wounded ally).
 GMs should take care to note all bonuses and penalties that are in effect during combat, but ultimately, it’s usually up to the player to track the bonuses and penalties affecting her character at any given time so that she has an accurate handle on how she performs in combat.